Aider-AI/aider/aider/website/docs/usage/watch.md

 }
 ```

-This makes it easier to use aider from within your favorite editor or IDE.
+This makes it easier to use aider with your favorite editor or IDE.
-See the demo video above of aider working with AI comments in VSCode.
-You can also [download the demo video directly](/assets/videos/aider-watch-demo.mp4).
+See the demo video above that shows aider working with AI comments in VSCode.

 This capability is quite flexible and powerful once you get familiar with the various ways it can be used:

-- Just add #AI to a file to add it to the chat.
-- Add an AI comment in the function you want changed, explaining the change request in-context.
+- Add an AI comment in the function you want changed, explaining the change request in-context right where you want the changes:
   - `# Add error handling...
 AI!`
-- Drop multiple AI comments (in multiple files) before triggering aider with a final AI!:
+- Drop multiple AI comments (in multiple files) before triggering aider with a final `AI!`:
   - `# AI: Refactor this function...`
   - `# ... into a method here in this class.
 AI!`
+- Just add `#AI` to a file and aider will automatically add it to the chat session.